 Global Impact Cash Grants multiply the impact of eligible organizations around the globe with national or multinational operations.
 Before applying, invited nonprofits can determine their organization’s eligibility by reviewing the requirements below and Grant Giving Policies.

-1. U.S. organizations must provide evidence that the IRS has recognized them as tax exempt under the Internal Revenue Code Section 501 (c)(3), AND has classified them as a public charity.
+- Organizations within the United States must be recognized by the IRS as tax exempt under Internal Revenue Code Section 501 (c)(3), and classified by the IRS as a public charity.

-As a rule, Cisco does not fund organizations or programs whose overhead expenses exceed 25%.
-Organizations or programs whose overhead costs exceed our stated limit are occasionally exempt from this requirement; however, they must be exceptionally aligned with Cisco's values and criteria, and they must clearly explain and justify their overhead costs.
-Exemptions to the requirement on overhead expenses are determined on a case-by-case basis.
+- An organization's overhead is not to exceed 25 percent.
+(Organizations are occasionally exempt from this requirement; however, they must be exceptionally aligned with Cisco's values and criteria, and they must clearly explain and justify their overhead costs.
+Exemptions to the requirement on overhead expenses are determined on a case-by-case basis.)

 In general, Cisco does not fund the purchase of computer hardware or software, but may consider doing so only in cases where: 1) such resources are leveraged in a strategically innovative manner, thereby extending their impact well beyond everyday/staff use; AND 2) such resources are not available through other, more cost-effective means such as in-kind donation.
 Applicants must demonstrate that they have thoroughly explored such avenues without success.

 Cisco requires applicants to certify that the chairperson or at least one officer of the organization's Board of Directors has reviewed the grant proposal and that the organization's board is aware of the application and supports its submission.
 Cisco also requires applicants to certify the accuracy of the proposal and to confirm that the organization complies with the policies stated on this web site.